 Research Insights

-Engaging DoxyPEP in Scotland is a three-stage research project led by Dr Chase Ledin in Usher Institute and Edinburgh Medical School.
-This project examines biosocial aspects of antimicrobial resistance within sexual health and medicine.
+Engaging DoxyPEP in Scotland is a multi-stage research and engagement project led by Dr Chase Ledin in the School of Population Health Sciences and Edinburgh Medical School at the University of Edinburgh.
+This project explores biosocial aspects of antimicrobial resistance (AMR) and antimicrobial stewardship (AMS) within sexual health, genitourinary medicine, and health promotion.
 Ethical approval was received from Edinburgh Medical School Research Ethics Committee (25-EMREC-017).

 The following sections present an overview of each stage in the research and engagement process(es).
 For more detailed descriptions of each stage, including core activities and outcomes, please click the link(s) provided.